tiprankstipranks

 We are Subject to Claims, Lawsuits, and Other Litigation That Could Have an Adverse Effect on Our Results of Operations.

-We are involved in various claims and lawsuits incidental to our business, including those involving product liability, labor relations, alleged exposure to asbestos-containing materials and environmental matters, some of which claim significant damages.
+In addition to product liability and warranty claims as described above, we are involved in various claims and lawsuits incidental to our business, including those involving intellectual property infringement, labor relations, alleged exposure to asbestos-containing materials, and environmental matters, some of which claim significant damages.
 Estimates related to our claims and lawsuits, including estimates for asbestos-related claims and related insurance recoveries, involve numerous uncertainties.
 Given the inherent uncertainty of litigation and estimates, we cannot be certain that existing claims or litigation or any future adverse legal developments will not have a material adverse impact on our financial condition.

 Taxation & Government Incentives - Risk 1

-Changes in Tax Legislation Could Adversely Impact our Future Profitability.
+Changes in Tax Laws and Interpretations Could Adversely Impact our Effective Tax Rates and Financial Results.

-We are subject to income taxes in the United States and many foreign jurisdictions.
+We are subject to income taxes in the United States as well as certain foreign jurisdictions.
 Tax laws and regulations are continuously evolving with corporate tax reform, base-erosion efforts, global minimum tax, and increased transparency continuing to be high priorities in many tax jurisdictions in which we operate.
-We continue to monitor new tax legislation or other developments since significant changes in tax legislation, or in the interpretation of existing legislation, could materially and adversely affect our financial condition and operating results.
+We continue to monitor new tax legislation or other developments since significant changes in tax legislation, or in the interpretation of existing legislation, could materially and adversely affect our financial condition and results of operations.
 Certain countries in which we have operations have implemented, or are in the process of implementing, legislation or practices inspired by the base erosion and profit shifting project undertaken by the Organization for Economic Co-operation and Development ("OECD").
 In December 2021, the OECD issued its guidance on the Global Anti-Base Erosion ("GloBE") rules with the purpose of ensuring multinational companies pay a minimum level tax on the income generated in each of the jurisdictions where they operate ("Pillar Two").
 In December 2022, the European Council attained a consensus on Pillar Two to implement a global minimum corporate tax rate of 15%, and many European Union and G20 countries have specified their plan to adhere to the OECD guidelines starting in 2024.
+Our effective tax rate for 2024 incorporates our estimated Pillar Two tax liability.
 We are continuing to evaluate the potential impact on future periods of the Pillar Two framework, pending legislative adoption by individual countries, as such changes could result in an increase in our effective tax rate.
-Further, the increased scrutiny on international tax and continuous changes to countries' tax legislation may also affect the policies and decisions of tax authorities with respect to certain income tax and transfer pricing positions taken by the Company in prior or future periods.
-Resulting changes in tax reserves due to challenges by tax authorities to our historic or future tax positions and transfer pricing policies could also significantly adversely impact our future effective tax rate.
+Further, the increased scrutiny of international tax arrangements and continuous changes to countries' tax legislation may also affect the policies and decisions of tax authorities with respect to certain income tax and transfer pricing positions taken by the Company in prior or future periods.
+We are regularly subject to audits by tax authorities, and such audits could result in changes in our tax reserves for our historic or future tax positions and transfer pricing policies, which could significantly adversely impact our effective tax rates and financial results.
 For more information, see Note 12 in the Notes to our Consolidated Financial Statements.

 Environmental / Social - Risk 1